cyverse/DSIMetrics/README.md

 ## Crontab

 The DSI-metrics system deploys a series of python scripts that fetch registration data from Qualtrics and attendance data from Zoom.
-These scripts run automatically using crontab.
+These scripts run automatically using crontab. **Currently, Zoom & Qualtrics automatic fetching is disabled**.

 To view a list of cronjobs type the command `sudo crontab -l`